junwha/FastFit/README.md

 FastFit provides both a web app and a REST API.
 Whether you are an end user or a developer, choose the service that is right for you.

 Curious to see how it works?
-Feel free to check the [How It Works](/docs/how-it-works.md) page.
+Feel free to check [How It Works](/docs/how-it-works.md) page.

 ## Getting Started